Customs Self-Assessment Program

 As with all other commercial goods entering Canada, shipments cleared through the CSA process may be examined at the border.
 However, since CSA-approved participants have been pre-approved and deemed to be low risk, their shipments should be examined less frequently than those of non-CSA-approved participants.

-CSA-approved participants that contravene any legislation or regulation are subject to penalties under the Administrative Monetary Penalty System or they might be removed from the program or face other enforcement actions, depending on the severity of the infraction.
+CSA-approved participants that contravene any legislation or regulation are subject to penalties under the Administrative Monetary Penalty System.
+They may be removed from the program or face other enforcement actions, depending on the severity of the infraction.

-It is important that members of the import trade community understand their rights and obligations and exercise them accordingly.
+It is important that participants in the CSA program understand their rights and obligations and exercise them accordingly.

 CSA-approved importers and carriers are subject to post-audit verifications.
-CBSA senior program officers will monitor the results of such activities and the compliance record of approved clients.
+The CBSA monitors the results of such activities and the compliance records.

 Date modified: